JasonKarle/rpi_weather/README.md

 Simply download this file to your computer and then open in your Python IDE of choice.
 Please note that this will only run on Python 3.

+More instructions and details will be available in the future on the [RPi_Weather Wiki](https://github.com/JasonKarle/rpi_weather/wiki)

 ### Prerequisites

 1. Python 3